-The intervener(s) would have to retract the "Offer" and DSL Consent Letter (DCL) would then be issued to the applicant.
+The intervener(s) would retract the "Offer" and MMD Supervisor will endorse the application to be processed further by MOT.

-In relation to this, the Mediator may decide that a conditional DCL is to be issued.
+In relation to this, the Mediator may decide that a conditional endorsement is to be granted.
 For example, the licence validity period determined by the Mediator is shorter than the period requested initially by the applicant.
+The proposed licence validity is shortened, which shall be reflected in the endorsement by MMD Supervisor